 This website provides a global portal to Pollutant Release and Transfer Register (PRTR) information and activities from countries and organisations around the world.
 The website aims to assist countries in the development, implementation and improvement of PRTR programmes.
 It is maintained by the OECD, in cooperation with the UNECE.

 Go to the website

-The OECD examined the sectors covered by PRTRs around the world to develop a harmonised list of the reporting sectors that are common to most PRTRs.
-The findings are presented in the Harmonised List of Sectors.
-It describes the methods used and resulting lists and provide the harmonised sector lists in a format that others can use for developing their own pollutant lists or for conducting multi-country analyses.
-The new pollutant list is currently being reviewed and will be posted soon.
+The OECD examined the pollutants and reporting sectors covered by PRTRs around the world to develop a harmonised list of pollutants/reporting sectors that are common to most PRTRs.
+The findings are presented in the Harmonised List of Pollutants/Sectors.
+It describes the methods used and resulting lists and provide the harmonised lists in a format that others can use for developing their own pollutant/sector lists or for conducting multi-country analyses.

 Download the Excel list

 The OECD has developed publications to assist countries in developing, implementing, and improving PRTRs, and to provide guidance to stakeholders in understanding and applying PRTR data.
 A number of OECD Council acts in force are dedicated to chemical safety including two Council Acts on PRTRs.

 Read the full story